syncfusion-content/winui-docs/winui/Chart/DataMarkers/Label.md

 # Data Label in WinUI Chart

-Data points can be easily annotated with labels to help improve the readability of data.
+Data points can be easily annotated with labels to improve the readability of data.

 ## Define Data Label

-To enable the Label in data markers you have to set the [`ShowDataLabels`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.DataMarkerSeries.html#Syncfusion_UI_Xaml_Charts_DataMarkerSeries_ShowDataLabels) property.
+To enable the label in data markers you have to set the [`ShowDataLabels`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.DataMarkerSeries.html#Syncfusion_UI_Xaml_Charts_DataMarkerSeries_ShowDataLabels) property of series.

-[`Context`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartDataLabelSettings.html#Syncfusion_UI_Xaml_Charts_ChartDataLabelSettings_Context) property allows you to define the value to be displayed as label content..
+To customize the content of data labels, need to define [DataLabelSettings](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.CartesianSeries.html#Syncfusion_UI_Xaml_Charts_CartesianSeries_DataLabelSettings) of series and set [Context](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartDataLabelSettings.html#Syncfusion_UI_Xaml_Charts_ChartDataLabelSettings_Context) property of [CartesianDataLabelSettings](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.CartesianDataLabelSettings.html) to define the value to be displayed as label content.

-The following code example demonstrates about define the value to be displayed as data label.

 {% tabs %}